Cross-scale predictive dictionaries: Cross-Scale Predictive Models

-\paragraph{Solving inverse problems under the proposed signal model.} We now detail the procedure for solving a sparse approximation problem using the proposed signal model (see Figure \ref{fig:zerotree}).
+We now detail the procedure for solving a sparse approximation problem using the proposed signal model (see Figure \ref{fig:zerotree}).
 Specifically, we seek to recover $\bfx \in \mathcal{X}$ from a set of linear measurements $\bfy \in \reals^M$ of the form

 where $\Phi \in \reals^{M \times N}$ is the measurement matrix and $\bfe$ is the measurement noise.
 As indicated earlier, we obtain $\bfs_\high$ using a two-step procedure.

 \textit{Step1 --- Sparse approximation at the coarse scale.} We first solve the following sparse approximation problem: